 Your child's doctor should evaluate any illness that complicates your child's breathing.
 Wheezing and tight breathing may become worse for 2-3 days and then begin to improve.
 The wheezing can last approximately 7 days, and the cough about 14 days.

 A common complication of bronchiolitis is an ear infection.
-A small percentage of children may need oxygen therapy or IV fluids, which would be administered in the hospital.
+A small percentage of children may need oxygen therapy or intravenous (IV) fluids, which would be given in the hospital.

 Can bronchiolitis be prevented?

 Bronchiolitis is contagious to other small children through close contact, saliva, and mucus.
-The best way to prevent infection is avoidance of others who are sick, and good hand washing.
+The best way to prevent infection is to avoid others who are sick, and with good hand washing.
 Until your child is better, keep him or her home from daycare and be sure to wash toys between uses.

 Call the doctor if your child:

-- is showing signs of difficulty breathing: nostrils flaring, squeezing of muscles under rib cage, rapid breathing;
+is showing signs of breathing problems (nostrils flaring, squeezing of muscles under rib cage, rapid breathing);

 - Should I give my child medication?
 If so, for how long and at what times of the day?